 Whether you're taking a train from Rome to Florence, exploring the streets of Naples or doing a tour of Tuscany you will be exposed to delicious bread.
 Bread is a cornerstone of the Italian dining experience.
 The types of Italian bread available across Italy are as diverse as its remarkable cities — from the well-known ciabatta and focaccia to dessert bread such as Panettone, to obscure offerings such as taralli, a circular bread snack.

-The word for bakery in Italian is forno.
+The word for a bakery in Italian is forno.
 Let’s imagine a trip to the forno and discover a few types of Italian bread you may taste there.

-For breakfast you might find yourself in a cafe or bakery snacking on a cornetto.
+For breakfast, you might find yourself in a cafe or bakery snacking on a cornetto.
 Similar in appearance to a French croissant but sweeter, a cornetto is often filled with jam or cream.

 If you’re strolling around Rome in search of lunch, you might pick up a rosette, a hollow roll shaped like a rose the locals like to use for sandwiches.

 Perhaps it’s time for a late afternoon snack?
 Taralli - a circular Italian bread with a similar consistency to pretzels will take the edge right off your hunger.

 If you’re visiting for the Christmas or New Year’s holidays you might eat some panettone - a hearty dessert bread containing candied orange, citron, and lemon zest, as well as raisins.
 It has also been known to show up on the banquet table for other special occasions.

 Now let’s discuss the two most famous Italian breads you’ve come to know and love due to their wide availability outside of Italy - focaccia and ciabatta.

 Types of Italian bread - traditional focaccia